 Food journalism, too, is more than just restaurant reviews.
 It can reflect on a certain trend, an era of food and its relation to wider society, or it could investigate major food vendors and their contribution to nutrition.
 Quality food writing requires you to be the eyes, ears and mouths of your readers.
 Stimulate their brains just as much as their tastebuds.

-Bloggers wanting to push their food writing beyond its current limits need to register for the Food & Wine Writing Workshop at Tasting Australia on 13 – 15 April.
-Attendees of this 3-day course in Adelaide will get behind-the-scenes at the event as a food writer, with coaching from experienced food and wine journalist David Sly.
+Bloggers wanting to push their food writing beyond its current limits need to register for the Food & Wine Writing Workshop at Tasting Australia.
+Attendees of this course go behind-the-scenes at the event as a food writer, with coaching from an experienced food and wine journalist.

 Learn to style your photos